Park-JungJoon/HUPTA/Codes/Application/README.md

-### This codes written for runnying shiny application.
+### This codes written for running shiny application.
 + The most core code for running an app is app.py.
 + download_function.py and draw_fig.py are the code that is called from app.py.
 + HTML files are needed to decorate non-dynamic pages.